Black background with white textured text that reads 'casefile: breach, babe'.

 they oversaw a pregnant woman get financially devastated, physically assaulted, and quietly erased from her own legal documents—even after she reported it.

-and babe—they still somehow appear to think they have done nothing wrong. like fucking toddlers with access to bank accounts.
+and babe—they still somehow appear to think they have done nothing wrong. like toddlers with access to bank accounts.

 ✶ sec whistleblower disclaimer ✶